raspersc2/queens-sc2/README.md

 └───your bot files and directories
 ```

-Alternatively feel free to download [QueenBot](https://aiarena.net/bots/201/) from the AI Arena ladder and use that as a starting point for your own bot.
+Alternatively feel free to download [QueenBot](https://aiarena.net/bots/201/) from the AI Arena ladder.

 ## Example bot file
 Out of the box, the library will run without a policy but remember you have to build the queens yourself: